saikirangurijal/cloudcentersuite/Content/Networking/Phpipam/README.md

 #### CloudCenter
 - CloudCenter 5.0.1 and above
 - Knowledge on how to use Workload Manager
-- Knowledge on IP Address management and PHP Ipam .
+- Knowledge on Installation and Configuration of PHP IPAM.

 # Download and configure the callouts